 As post-crisis initiative, IOCC/EOC-DICAC plan to build the resilience capacity of target beneficiaries through the provision of crop seeds, farm tools, animal feed, by restocking with small ruminants, and increase water access through ponds rehabilitation.
-This intervention will improve crop and livestock production and productivity for 8,268 pastoralist households 49, 608 people (26,292 female).
-A total of 49.5 MTs seeds (sorghum, maize and mung-bean) will be provided to 396 agro-pastoralist households (79 female), a 2.5 MTs per household.
+This intervention will improve crop and livestock production and productivity for 8,268 pastoralist households 800 people (26,292 female).
+A total of 20 MTs seeds (sorghum, maize and mung-bean) will be provided to 396 agro-pastoralist households (160 female), a 25 kg per household.
 The seeds will be sown during the onset of the small rains in April.
-A total of 396 farm tools will be provided to 396 agro-pastoralist households (79 female).
+A total of 2,400 farm tools will be provided to 800 agro-pastoralist households (79 female).
 Restocking of small ruminants (goat & sheep) is also planned for 1,265 pastoralist households (645 female).
 Animals will be purchased from adjacent woredas in the Zone and each HH will receive three female animals per household, per the recommendation of the local government.
 Six ponds will be rehabilitated or maintained to improve access to water for 90,000 small ruminants and 30,000 cattle.